shaywu21/tetris-cpp/README.md

 # How To Play:
 You can control your Tetromino with the arrow keys and press Z to rotate.
 # Usage:
-1. Unzip the latest release
+1. Download and unzip the latest release
 2. Make sure you have the following .dll files in the root folder:
 `libstdc++-6.dll`
 `libgcc_s_seh-1.dll`